2017 Plains-wanderer Report

 as well as chestnut quail-thrush, chestnut-crowned babbler, regent parrot,

-crested bellbird and splendid and variegated fairy-wrens.
+Australian ringneck, crested bellbird and splendid and variegated fairywrens.
 Further west

 again, we reach a much larger area of virgin mallee.
-Here we search
+Here, if we have time, we search

 Today we return to the Mallee in search of its most elusive residents

-and some of Australias best birds striated grasswren and
+and two of Australias best birds striated grasswren and

-include mulga parrot, yellow-plumed and white-fronted honeyeaters, red-backed
+include Major Mitchell's cockatoo, mulga parrot, yellow-plumed and white-fronted honeyeaters and red-backed

 After lunch we will return